javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 So, if a method is not found in `Rabbit.prototype`, JavaScript takes it from `Animal.prototype`.

-As we can recall from the chapter <info:native-prototypes>, JavaScript uses the same prototypal inheritance for build-in objects.
+As we can recall from the chapter <info:native-prototypes>, JavaScript uses prototypal inheritance for build-in objects.
 E.g. `Date.prototype.[[Prototype]]` is `Object.prototype`, so dates have generic object methods.

 ````smart header="Any expression is allowed after `extends`"
 Class syntax allows to specify not just a class, but any expression after `extends`.